neurospin/neuro-forge/recipes/mlukb/README.md

 Population modeling with machine learning can enhancemeasures of mental health.
 (2021).
 Kamalaker Dadi, Gaël Varoquaux, Josselin Houenou, Danilo Bzdok, Bertrand Thirion, Denis Engemann.

-## How to generate the environement.
+## How to generate the environment.

 ### Clone the neuro-forge repos